 AT&T has a free service, Call Protect, that’s designed to block fraudulent robocalls and likely spam risks before they reach you, and you won’t have to do anything besides install the software on your phone.
 Call Protect won’t completely stop telemarketer calls, but it will at least display a “nuisance warning” when you receive those.
 The service also makes it easy to permanently block callers, and you can build a personal block list.

-T-Mobile and Sprint: Scam Shield and Scam Block
+T-Mobile: Scam Shield and Scam Block

 Available for free for all postpaid customers. $4 / month for Scam Shield Premium.